Muskangupta99/Command_Recognition/README.md

-Overview
-The Command Recognizer is a machine learning-based system designed to identify and classify spoken commands.
+Overview: The Command Recognizer is a machine learning-based system designed to identify and classify spoken commands.
 This model has been specifically trained to recognize a predefined set of commands, making it suitable for a wide range of applications where spoken instructions need to be interpreted and acted upon.

 Key Features
 Command Recognition: The system excels at accurately identifying and classifying spoken commands from a predefined list.